Dami-Lola/A.I.ducationAnalytcs/README.md

 2) Run the main in line 92
 3) The Class distribution, 25 random images and pixel density of the dataset will be presented.

+## CNN.PY
+1) Download the data set at link https://drive.google.com/drive/folders/1WjQ7nzhBlQzX9wYjfJN-YSLTq3sSrP4O?usp=sharing
+2) The dataset have to be collected together.
+The program will clean and seprate the into the respective train, evaluation and testing loader.
+3) Update the variable folder_path to the path where the dataset is stored
+4) The main model currently has the main model settings.
+5) Run the program, the loss graph, accuracy graph, confusion matrix, including the performance table will be printed out

+## TestSavedModel.py
+1) Download any of the pretrain dataset https://drive.google.com/drive/folders/1WjQ7nzhBlQzX9wYjfJN-YSLTq3sSrP4O?usp=sharing
+2) Update the variable folder_path to the path where the dataset is stored
+3) Run the program to get the accuracy printed out

+## TestSingleImage.py
+1) Update the folder path to the path of the single image
+2) Run the program to get the predicated class probability

 ## Versioning